senkaku25/Hangman/README.md

 # Hangman

-This is a Python remake of Hangman.
+This program is a python implementation of the game Hangman.

 ## Files